-It’s easy to get disappointed and to think you can’t afford college.
+It’s easy to get disappointed if you think you can’t afford college for your kids.
 Many people think that they won’t qualify for aid to pay for their children’s college.
 As a result, they don’t even bother to apply.
 Big mistake.
 Even if your income is high, you should still investigate financial aid.
 And believe it or not, as your kids’ college tab rises, so does your eligibility for assistance.

 Here’s how to afford college with no money: